Stop! Your Lease Extension in Sunbury On Thames Could Be FREE

 An extended lease is almost the same value as a freehold

-Mortgage lenders will not finance a property with a short lease
+Lenders will not loan monies on a short lease

 Lender Requirement

 We provide you with an expert from a selection of lease extension solicitors, which ensures a targeted and efficient service as you have a dedicated port of call with an individual lawyer.
-Our lease extension solicitors have a wealth of experience procuring Sunbury On Thames lease extensions and further afield, as well as any potential issues which may arise as well as problems with the Leasehold Valuation Tribunal.
+Our lease extension solicitors have a wealth of experience dealing with Sunbury On Thames lease extensions and further afield, as well as any potential issues which may arise as well as problems with the Leasehold Valuation Tribunal.

-Sunbury On Thames Lease Extension Example Cases:
+Sunbury On Thames Lease Extension Case Summaries:

-Max, Sunbury On Thames, Surrey,
+Finn, Sunbury On Thames, Surrey

 Sunbury On Thames case: